Argentine Dogo Temperament: What's Good About 'Em, What's Bad About 'Em

 If I was considering a Dogo Argentino, I would be most concerned about...

 - Providing enough exercise and mental stimulation.
-Argentine Dogos MUST have regular opportunities to vent their energy and do interesting things.
-Otherwise they will become rambunctious and bored -- which they usually express by barking and destructive chewing.
-Bored Dogos can make a shambles of your house and yard.
+As big-game hunting dogs, Argentine Dogos require plenty of opportunities to vent their energy and do interesting things.
+Otherwise they will become rambunctious and bored, which they usually express by barking and destructive chewing on a massive scale.

-If you simply want a pet for your family, and don't have the time or inclination to take your dog running or hiking or biking or swimming, or to get involved in weight-pulling, or tracking, or agility (obstacle course), or advanced obedience, or schutzhund (protection), or a similar canine activity, I do not recommend this breed.
+I do not recommend this breed if you simply want a pet for your family.
+You should have the time and inclination to take your Dogo running or hiking or swimming, not just for a few walks around the block.
+Ideally you would have an interest in a canine activity such as weight-pulling, or tracking, or agility (obstacle course), or advanced obedience, or schutzhund (protection).

 - Providing enough socialization.
 Most Argentine Dogos have protective instincts toward strangers.
 They need extensive exposure to friendly people so they learn to recognize the normal behaviors of "good guys."
 Then they can recognize the difference when someone acts abnormally.
 Without careful socialization, they may be suspicious of everyone, which could lead to biting.
-Some Dogos go in the opposite direction -- without enough socialization, they become fearful of strangers, which can lead to defensive biting.
+Some Dogos go in the opposite direction -- without enough socialization, they become fearful of strangers.

 If you have children, I do not recommend an Argentine Dogo.
 Young Dogos (up to about two years old) can be bulls in a china shop.
 When they romp and jump, they do so with great vigor, and things can go flying, including people.
 In addition, Dogos may try to protect their own children from other children, which could lead to tragedy if kids are simply roughhousing and your Dogo decides to stop it.
 With such a massive dog, I wouldn't take the risk.